 When it comes to making international transfers, wamo has a consistent fee of € 14.99/ transaction while transfers in the SEPA zone are free on the Grow plan (and will stay that way).

 With Monzo payments, you pay £0.2 + 1.4% for UK cards, £0.2 + 2.5% for European Economic Area cards and £0.2 + 2.9% for all other cards.

 So, if you are looking for a platform that offers extensive payment options - including the extra secure payment links - allows you to hold money for a longer time and send and receive payments in multiple currencies, wamo looks like the better choice here.

 wamo vs Monzo: Credit Checks

 When you are applying for a business account with Monzo, the platform will do a minor credit check on all the directors and owners of the company.
 This is not the case with wamo where there is no credit check required for opening a business account.

 So if you are worried about your credit score affecting your ability to open a business account, you’re much more likely to get an account with wamo.

-Note that non-UK residents are not eligible to apply for a business account with Monzo whereas they are with wamo.
+Note that non-UK residents are not eligible to apply for a business account with Monzo.

 In all, both wamo and Monzo offer great options for businesses of all sizes.
 If you are looking for an affordable solution with a lower subscription fee (additional cost for other services are excluded in maintenance), Monzo is a good choice.

-However, if you are looking for wider options, less transactions and withdrawal fees, and a growing team who personalise service for you and if you have struggled to open a business account with an official bank, then wamo looks like the perfect fit.
+However, if you are looking for wider options, less transactions and withdrawal fees, and a growing team who personalise service for you and if you have struggled to open a business account before, then wamo looks like the perfect fit.